joelek/circus/readme.md

 ## Ideas

+* Move playlist editing to context menu.
+* Create modal media player.
+* Create back and forward buttons for navigation.
+* Make start view a combined search and nav view.
+* Create new database that supports incremental writes.
 * Create typed REST API.
-* Add playlisting functionality for audio content.
 * Set document title based on page.
 * Export icons with 24px sizes.
+* Edit icons to look better in 12px.
 * Create and use layout components with standard spacing.
-* Create modal media player.
-* Make start view a combined search and nav view.
-* Create back and forward buttons for navigation.
-* Create and use router that caches entity pages.
-* Re-add support for cues.
 * Promote cues and subtitles to entities.
 * Combine cue search and search into a single search.
 * Put languages in database.
-* Edit icons to look better in 12px.
 * Investigate error when launching chromecast.
-* Add sentinel to carousels and support loading additional content.
-* Move sentinel to grid.
 * Add offline functionality with service workers.
 * Improve stream detection algorithm.
 * Index generated images.
 * Move authentication to typesockets.
-* Support multiple active devices.